mohamed19595/Vision-Language-Model-from-Scratch-Video-Captionner/README.md

 The system is built around an encoder-decoder transformer architecture.
 Key components include:

-- **Encoder**: Extracts visual features using CNN-based backbones (e.g., ResNet16, ResNet18) or potentially Vision Transformers.
+- **Encoder**: Extracted visual features using CNN-based backbones (e.g., ResNet16, ResNet18) are fed to MultiHead attention Layers.
-- **Decoder**: Generates captions, leveraging trainable embedding tables and a transformer-based structure for natural language generation.
+- **Decoder**: Auto-regressively Generates captions, leveraging trainable embedding tables and MultiHead decoders for natural language generation.
 - **Alignment Mechanisms**: Incorporates contrastive loss for aligning frame and text embeddings.
-- **Regularization**: Employs techniques like weight decay, dropout, and simplified architectures to combat overfitting.

 ### Notebook Contents

-The Python notebook documents the experimental process:
+The Python notebook documents the work:

 1. **Data Preprocessing**: Steps for preparing video frames or GIFs for model input.
-2. **Model Design**: Detailed implementation of encoder-decoder architecture and optimization techniques.
+2. **Model Design (architecture)**: Detailed implementation of encoder-decoder architecture and optimization techniques.
-3. **Experiments**: Logs of results for various datasets (MSR-VTT, T-GIF) and model configurations.
+3. **Experiments**: Logs of results  and model configurations.
 4. **Evaluation**: Analysis of generated captions and qualitative testing outcomes.
-5. **Challenges and Observations**: Notes on bottlenecks, overfitting issues, and potential improvements.
-6. **Future Directions**: Suggestions for enhancements based on experiment outcomes.

 ## Phases and Challenges